 As a long-term vaper (and miser), I’m always on the look out for cheap vape tips and new ways to save money vaping.
-I spend no more than £200 total per year on hardware and e liquid, and I vape pretty much all the time.
+I spend no more than £200 total per year on vape devices and e liquid, and I vape pretty much all the time.

 Ever since I began vaping, I’ve been trying to see just how much I can cut the (already) low cost of my vape habit.
 I buy from bargain clearance sections, mix my own vape juice and almost never buy any gear that’s just come out.
 I’ve even tried making my own budget vape juice from tobacco.
 And all this, just for a cheap vape.
 It’s sad, I know.

 The good news is that you too can vape on the cheap, even if you don’t take things quite as far I as have!

 Some people seem to spend nearly everything they earn on vaping, while others seem to get by managing to vape on the cheap.
 Often for just a few pounds a week.

-If you follow my advice, you should be able to get by on spending no more than £200 a year – or less – on vaping hardware and vape juice combined.
+If you follow my advice, you should be able to get by on spending no more than £200 a year on vape devices and vape juice combined.
 Just bear in mind that vapers who ignore budget vape advice often end up spending a LOT more than that.